bluekitchen/btstack/port/windows-h4-zephyr/README.md

 # BTstack Port for Windows Systems with Zephyr-based Controller

-The main difference to the regular posix-h4 port is that that the Zephyr Contoller uses 1000000 as baud rate.
+The main difference to the regular windows-h4 port is that that the Zephyr Contoller uses 1000000 as baud rate.
 In addition, the port defaults to use the fixed static address stored during production.

+The port provides both a regular Makefile as well as a CMake build file.
+It uses native Win32 APIs for file access and does not require the Cygwin or mingw64 build/runtine.
+All examples can also be build with Visual Studio 2022 (e.g. Community Edition).

 ## Prepare Zephyr Controller